ManuelGil/vscode-json-flow/README.md

 ---

+## Highlights

+- **Interactive graphs** for JSON and other structured formats (YAML, XML, CSV, TOML, INI, ENV, JSON5/JSONC).
+- **One-click conversions** between JSON and popular formats; copy as JSON anywhere.
+- **Code generation** from JSON (TypeScript, Go, JSON Schema, and more).
+- **Split View + Live Sync (roadmap)** to mirror selection and edits between editor and graph.
+- **Works across VS Code family** (VS Code, VSCodium, WindSurf, Cursor) on Windows, macOS, and Linux.
+- **Private by design**: 100% local processing, no telemetry, no uploads.
+- **Built for scale**: Incremental rendering for large/complex data; no hard size caps.

+---

+## Why choose JSON Flow for VS Code

+- **Offline-first & open source (MIT)**: Processing happens locally in VS Code.
+Codebase is open for audit and contributions.
+- **VS Code–native UX**: Activity Bar views, Explorer context menus, editor title actions, and keybindings for a smooth workflow.
+- **Broad multi-format scope**: JSON/JSONC/JSON5, YAML, XML, CSV/TSV, TOML, INI, .env, HCL, and more with unified operations.
+- **Split View today, Live Sync tomorrow**: Toggle split view now; selection and edit synchronization are on the roadmap (see versions 2.3–2.4).
+- **Code generation built-in**: Generate TypeScript, Go, JSON Schema and more directly from JSON.
+- **Workspace-ready**: Supports untrusted and virtual workspaces (limited), respects ignore rules, and is configurable per workspace.
+- **Accessibility & theming roadmap**: High Contrast and token-aware theming improvements planned (see 2.5.0).

 ## Why JSON Flow?

 Exploring complex data structures in code or configuration files can be cumbersome.
 JSON Flow converts supported files into interactive graphs, enabling you to: